integralfx/MemTestHelper/DDR4 OC Guide.md

     | 3800 | 60800 |
     | 4000 | 64000 |
     * Your read and write bandwidth should be 90% - 95% of the theoretical maximum bandwidth.
       * On single CCD Ryzen 3000 CPUs, write bandwidth should be 90% - 95% of half of the theoretical maximum bandwidth.
+        It is possible to hit half of the theoretical maximum write bandwidth.
+See [here](https://redd.it/cgc9bh).

 1. AMD:
    * Try disabling GDM and setting CR to 1T.
 If that doesn't work, leave GDM enabled.